 Air Handler vs. Furnace

 Air conditioners contain the condenser and are traditionally set outside the home.
 One of the most common confusions with air conditioners is that they cool the existing air in your home.
-Air conditioners actually pull out heat from inside your home through a variety of parts inside your system and expel it outside.
+Air conditioners actually pull out heat from inside your home through a number of parts inside your system and expel it outside.
 The removal of heat is what makes the air feel cool, not the addition of cold air.

 Understanding all of your home’s heating and cooling pieces for the Boise climate is probably a little unrealistic, but there are a number of things that can be helpful to you as a homeowner.
-If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the experts at TML Service Experts a call at 208-488-4892 or set up a free appointment online today.
+If you’d like more information about your current system and whether an air handler or air conditioner is right for your home, give the pros at TML Service Experts a call at 208-488-4892 or set up a free appointment online today.